 I live in a very rural part of the rust belt.
 That term is fairly new one for me.
 I guess I always considered myself a midwesterner.
 But, I get the connotation and it’s apt.
 What I’m not happy about is the other connotations and names that have now been given to those that live where I live; racist, bigot, sexist.
 Others have painted them with these broad brush strokes.
 These are people I care about who had real reasons to want change.
 For most, their vote was about economics and feeling ignored.
 However, I am more and more convinced that their need “to drain the swamp” and “make America great again” will come at a cost none of us are willing to pay and the change they were looking for will not come.
 I am more and more convinced that they have been duped.

 So, it was with a heavy heart that I went to my granddaughters’ basketball preview game last Friday.
 As we drove twelve miles across rolling hills to the high school, avoiding deer around practical every bend in the road, I tried to quiet my fears and worries.
 We were late for the game showcasing this year’s county teams and when we arrived we found the parking lot was full.
-We walked into the crowded gym and worked our way to our seats while greeting and laughing with those folks we passed.
+We walked into the crowded gym and worked our way to our seats while greeting those folks we passed.
 As I settled into my seat, I looked around the small gym at the folks sporting the red and green of their respective teams.
 These are people who live next to each other.
 These are people who run farms, teach school, work in factories, and run small businesses.
 They are people who follow the rules, served their country with pride, and come to the aid of those in need.